Kurokesu/imx462-mipi-nvidia/README.md

 ./build.sh
 ```

 Upon successful build the kernel files will be retrieved to `./build` directory.
-They can then be loaded onto target and used just as described in [Quick test](#quick-test).
+They can then be loaded onto target and used just as described in [Quickstart](#quickstart).